-To prep the slaw, thinly slice the cabbage.
-I only used half of the cabbage for this recipe, which was about 8 cups of shredded cabbage.
-I prefer to slice my own cabbage as opposed to buying the pre-shredded, bagged stuff.
-Mostly because it's cheaper and fresher.
-Put the sliced cabbage in a large bowl, mine was a 10-cup bowl and held everything perfectly.
+To prep the slaw, thinly slice the cabbage with a sharp knife.
+I only used half of a small head of cabbage for this recipe, which was about 8 cups of shredded cabbage.
+I prefer to slice my own cabbage as opposed to buying the pre-shredded kind, but either will work.
+Put the sliced cabbage in a large bowl.

 Serving the Cranberry Almond Slaw

-When it's time to serve the Cranberry Almond Slaw, all you need to do is take the bowl out of the fridge and toss the cabbage, red onion, cranberries, and almonds together.
-Then pour the Apple Cider Vinaigrette over the top and toss again.
-You can use as much or little of the Apple Cider Vinaigrette as you like!
+When it's time to serve the Cranberry Almond Slaw, all you need to do is take the bowl out of the refrigerator and toss the slaw together.
+Drizzle the Apple Cider Vinaigrette over the salad mixture and toss again.
+You can use as much or little of the Apple Cider Vinaigrette as you prefer.

-Serve immediately or refrigerate up to 1 hour.
-I prefer to serve it fresh to ensure everything is still really crunchy.
-This slaw can sit out for a while, without concern for bacterial growth, since the dressing is not mayonnaise-based.
-The leftovers will keep well, refrigerated, for about one day!
+Serve the slaw immediately or refrigerate up to 1 hour.
+I prefer to serve it as fresh as possible to ensure everything is still crunchy.

 Cranberry Almond Slaw with Apple Cider Vinaigrette